Sunday, January 12, 2025

 16. Hands Together (6:51)

-Paul Westerberg version on Suicaine Gratifaction Come Feel Me Tremble.
+Previous Paul Westerberg versions on Suicaine Gratifaction Come Feel Me Tremble.
 Performed live in 2002, 2004 and 2005.

-*** Originally an Eventually-era outtake which was released on a promo CDR.
+*** Originally an Eventually-era outtake which was released on a very rare promo CDR.
 Also performed live circa 1996.

 Released on CD and digital Jan 22, 2016.
-Full length album with Juliana Hatfield on the Dry Wood Music label.
-Currently out of print.
+Full length album on the Dry Wood Music label.
+The CD is currently out of print; still available on the streaming platforms.

 Dry Wood Garage (12 songs; 38:40)